noeltaillardat/SmartGasSensor/README.md

 ### Gas sensor + Electrical noise reduction
 Gas sensor made at the AIME whiteroom of Toulouse.

 On the shield, filters are made to reduce the electrical noise.
 There is a passive filter to cancel HF noise at the start of the circuit.
 An active filter with an Op-Amp is on to be more efficient.
+The gain can be modified with the potentiometer named *PT1*.
 A passive filter at the end of the circuit is used to filter noise induced by the circuit.

+The temperature can be set to improve gas recognition with *Gas_Temp_Target*.
+The feedback loop gain can be modified with the *PT2* potentiometer.

 ### LoRa communication + TTN connection
 You will find as well *ttn_script.js* to use on the TheThingsNetwork console to decrypt the data.